 Since Twitter is wrapping all users links with their t.co URL shortener, the content you shared depends on t.co service.

 It’s like a censorship, everything is hidden and controlled through t.co links.
 Maybe you don’t want Twitter to know how many times you clicked on a link?
 What would happen if this URL shortener won’t work anymore some days?
 All links you shared and the others users shared would be lost.
-It’s not good to rely only on a URL shortener, Twitter knows and that’s why they have embedded real URL in tweets HTML code.
+It’s not good to rely only on a URL shortener, Twitter probably knows that and it may be the reason why they have embedded real URL in tweets HTML code.